CleverNamesTaken/Mousetrap/README.md

 Known bugs:

-- Script files sometimes write to /tmp, but I cannot reliably cause this to happen to fix
+- Script files sometimes write to /tmp, but I have not been able to reliably cause this to happen to investigate further.

 Limitations: